Skip to main content

 Living Situation During Construction

-For elderly clients who must stay in the house during a major remodel, we work at a higher level of protection and sanitation, approaching hospital levels of cleanliness.
-Plastic containment barriers and reverse pressure prevent dust from entering living areas.
-These containment additions add some cost but are non-negotiable for safety.
+For elderly clients who must stay in the house during a major remodel, our 20+ in-house W-2 carpenters work at hospital levels of protection — 6-mil poly barriers with HEPA-filtered negative air pressure units prevent dust migration into living areas.
+A dedicated superintendent coordinates phased schedules so one accessible room is always functional.
+These containment additions add 5–10% to project cost but are non-negotiable for safety.

 Aging-in-Place Remodel Cost in St. Petersburg